skienzmatishun/rippreport/content/p/jack-gets-an-f-again/index.md

 ---
-title: "JACK GETS AN F - AGAIN"
+title: JACK GETS AN F - AGAIN
 date: 2019-02-15
-thumbnail: "img/jack-gets-an-f-again.jpg"
+thumbnail: img/jack-gets-an-f-again.jpg
-gif: "img/jack-gets-an-f.gif"
+gif: img/jack-gets-an-f.gif
 categories:
 - citycouncil
 tags:
 - burrell
 - city-council
 - k-1-center
 authors:
 - ripp-report
+alttags: "Fairhope Council President Burrell depicted wearing a dunce cap, referencing criticism over K-1 Center deal decisions"
 ---
 Fairhope Council President fails, again.
 The Fairhope City Council rushed into a deal to obtain grant money to purchase the K-1 center.
 Council president Burrell would not consider any other options or the best use for the K-1 Center.
 It was his plan or no plan.

 The council ignored any issues like lead or asbestos.
 They did not consider the renovation cost verses new construction.
 They gave no consideration to a proposal of a boutique hotel, over 100 additional parking spaces for downtown, and saving the facade of the school, and much more.